Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 14. Schmear:

-A New Jersey term to describe a large amount of something, usually food.
-It originates from New York and New Jersey Jewish culture and is often used when describing the large amounts of cream cheese served at New York-style delis in New Jersey.
+Also, it is often used when describing the large amounts of cream cheese served at New York-style delis in New Jersey.

 A New Jersey term for someone who is considered to be overly wealthy, privileged, and well-off.